2016 Best of Show Winners August 27, 2016 Magee Marsh

-For the fourth consecutive year, Maumee Bay Carvers participated in the Grand Rapids, OH, Apple Butter Festival, held Sunday, October 11, 2015.
+The sixth consecutive year, Maumee Bay Carvers participated in the Grand Rapids, OH, Apple Butter Festival, held Sunday, October 9, 2016.
 Thousands of people attend this event annually.
 Our booth was located in front of the historic Town Hall.
 The event also included pioneer crafts, a juried art show, a living history village, bluegrass and country music, and the sweet smell of apple butter.

 As part of our continuing outreach and mentoring program, we demonstrated decoy carving and painting techniques.
 And once again, we offered children the opportunity to paint silhouette heads of mallards, redhead ducks and of course, apples.

 It has become a tradition for families to stop by our booth.
 Many of the parents said they can see how their kids' painting skills have progressed from year-to-year.
 And the children look forward to displaying their projects at home.